hcorrada/IntroDataSci/materials/homeworks/ab_testing.md

 ## Part 4: Comparing to estimated click rate $p_A$.

 In this more realistic case you estimate click rates for both page designs in your experiment.
-The experiment you carry out is as follows: when a customer visits the site, they are randomly (and independently from other customers) shown design A or B, and you record if the click on the link of interest or not.
+The experiment you carry out is as follows: when a customer visits the site, they are randomly (and independently from other customers) shown design A or B, and you record if they click on the link of interest or not.
 You did this for $n=100$ customers and recorded the following data:

 | design | number shown | number clicked |